johnnoone/aioconsul/docs/index.rst

 AIOConsul
 =========

 AIOConsul is a Python >= 3.5 library for requesting consul_ API, build on top of asyncio_ and aiohttp_.

 Currently, this library aims a full compatibility with consul 0.7.

+Sources are available at https://lab.errorist.xyz/aio/aioconsul.

 Installation
 ------------